galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 # Step 2: Setting up a CLM-FATES simulation

-We will be using the CTSM/FATES-EMERALD Galaxy tool to evaluate ???
+We will be using the CTSM/FATES-EMERALD Galaxy tool.

 > ## {% icon comment %} Tip: Finding your tool
 >